prabusubra/Learning/Java/JavaModularity/Notes.md

 Module - collection of encapsulated package.

+Once an application is modularized, it can be distributed as a standalone executable with a trimmed-down version of JDK.

 Module Declaration:-
   - file should be name as `module-info.java`.